puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 ### Entity endpoints

-After the version, URLs are organized into a number of **endpoints** that express the entity you wish to query on.
+After the version, URLs are organized into a number of **endpoints** that express the entity you wish to query for.

 Conceptually, an entity endpoint represents a PuppetDB entity.
 Each version of the PuppetDB API defines a set number of endpoints.